 Masks need to be used to protect from dust.
 However, it is very important to wear the mask regularly now because of Corona.

-• Regular pressure, heart, sugar medications should be taken.
+• Regular pressure, heart, and sugar medications should be taken.
 It is very important to keep an eye on that.
 Waking up at night during winter is harmful.
 So make it a habit to lie down quickly.
 Make sure you get enough sleep.
-Elderly people should refrain from drinking alcohol, smoking, excessive tea and coffee.
+Elderly people should refrain from drinking alcohol, smoking, and excessive tea and coffee.

 In case of fever, cough, shortness of breath, chest pain, and any other problem, seek immediate medical attention.